 Deploy Redpanda Console on Kubernetes

-This page shows you how to deploy Redpanda Console as a standalone service on Kubernetes using Helm charts or YAML manifests.
+This page shows you how to deploy Redpanda Console as a standalone service on Kubernetes using the Redpanda Operator (Console custom resource), Helm charts, or YAML manifests.

 When you deploy a Redpanda cluster using the Redpanda Operator or Redpanda Helm chart, Redpanda Console is automatically deployed alongside your cluster.